 Text: Job 1-3; Psalm 119:145-160

 Job is characterized as the most intellectually challenging books of the Bible.
 Many scholars also believe it to be the oldest – written before the time of Moses.
 The stage is set when Job, a man who “was blameless and upright,” has his possessions, his children and his health stripped away be Satan.
 Satan is attempting to demonstrate that Job’s faith in the Lord is false.
-In these opening chapters, we learn some about Satan.
-Satan, a fallen angel, appears among the assembly of angels before the Lord in heaven.
-It is the Lord who brings up the man, Job:
+Satan in all this remains under God’s sovereign restraint.
+As we read this book, we will uncover mysteries about how God, evil and men relate – all to the glory of God.

 in Him, Mike